mirulnasir/powerfilter/README.md

 ### Product requirements

-- Fast render times
+- Fast render times (interpret this requirement as you see fit)
-- Shareable filters
+- Shareable filters (interpret this requirement as you see fit)
 - Default products per view: 100
 - Max attributes per supplier: 1,000
 - Expected products per supplier: 10,000 - 300,000